fakeneuron/CalenBooker/README.md

 7. **Meeting Scheduler Enhancements**:
    - Added a "Service Type" field to `MeetingScheduler.js` with preset options and manual "Other" entry, displayed in `MeetingConfirmation.js` and `MeetingsTable.js`, with `service_type` column added to the `meetings` table.
+   - Added "Status" indicators to `MeetingScheduler.js` (dropdown with "Confirmed," "Pending," "Cancelled") and `MeetingsTable.js` (color-coded display), with `status` column added to the `meetings` table.

 ### To-Dos